 My people are destroyed from lack of knowledge~ Hosea 4:6a NIV

 The secular world has been denying the existence of objective truth for several decades now.
-The longer a person (or a society) chooses to believe a lie the less likely they are to believe the truth when they are confronted with it.
-In other words, the secular world is in no mood to be set straight after a half a century of being allowed to party it up in the land of make-believe.
+The longer a person or a society chooses to believe a lie the less likely they are to believe the truth when they are confronted with it.
+In other words, the secular world is in no mood to be set straight about what’s real and true after fifty years of partying it up in the land of make-believe.